asterizk/apod-grabber/README.md

 # TODO:
  - Create a lighter region under textbox to make it more readable in event of a busy background
- - Get rid of apodosa.sh if possible
  - Decide install location in order to get rid of home directory dependency in `dependencies/com.krishengreenwell.apod.plist`
  - Create installer
- - Set picture on all attached monitors rather than just the one with the menubar

 # Feature ideas:
  - Option to turn off captions